ESMValGroup/ESMValTool/doc/sphinx/source/community/review.rst

 Documentation added to user’s guide
 ***********************************

-Check that the scientific documentation of the new diagnostic ``./doc/sphinx/source/recipes/recipe_<diagnostic>.rst``
+Check that the scientific documentation of the new diagnostic (``./doc/sphinx/source/recipes/recipe_<diagnostic>.rst``):

-* meets scientific documentation standard (brief description of method, references, typos, understandable language)
+* Meets scientific documentation standard and
+* Contains brief description of method
+* Contains references
+* Check for typos / broken text
+* Documentation is complete and written in an understandable language
-* references are complete
+* References are complete

 Recipe
 ******

-Check that new recipe contains valid
+Check that new recipe contains valid:

-* documentation: description, references
+* Documentation: description, references
-* provenance tags: themes, realms
+* Provenance tags: themes, realms

 Diagnostic script
 *****************